The following list is the detailed set of assumptions made when handling the data from Impex.

 Animal Products

-• In both Impex and FAO, cheese is not separated by the animal from which the milk originated.
+- In both Impex and FAO, cheese is not separated by the animal from which the milk originated.
 Our carbon intensities data is also not specific to the animal.
 While it seems likely that cheese from cow milk would have a different carbon intensity than cheese from goat or sheep milk since the animals have different carbon costs for their meat, we chose to simply lump all the cheese together and use the provided global average for all cheese.

 Cereals

-• Beans can be imported and exported in either their dried or fresh form.
+- Beans can be imported and exported in either their dried or fresh form.
 While Impex and FAO specify when beans are dried or fresh, the emissions data was only available for either an average of all beans or for individual species.
 As mentioned above, species of beans were not available in Impex.
 We thus decided to use the average for all beans, and to assume that this average was for fresh beans.
 With that decided, we had to deal with the fact that dried beans are much lighter in weight than fresh beans.
 Using a conversion factor found across the internet in various cooking recipes, we multiplied the weight of the dried beans by 2.5 to approximate their weight as if they were fresh/cooked.

 Meats

-• As stated previously, the data for meat from all domestic fowl was included under the category of "chicken".
-The emissions intensity for chicken was used for all of this data.
+- As stated previously, the data for meat from all domestic fowl was included under the category of

 Vegetables

-• There were 3 items, all vegetables, which were in the Impex data but not in FAO: brussels sprouts, celery, and other edible roots.
+- There were 3 items, all vegetables, which were in the Impex data but not in FAO: brussels sprouts, celery, and other edible roots.
 We decided to exclude these minor food items from the analysis since we have no way of inferring their domestic production values.

 Fruits

-• As stated earlier, the Impex data includes raspberries, blackberries, mulberries, and loganberries all under one category.
+- As stated earlier, the Impex data includes raspberries, blackberries, mulberries, and loganberries all under one category.
 FAO does not track the latter 3 berries.
 Thus, all of these berry types from Impex were assumed to be raspberries.
 Similarly, cranberries includes cranberries and bilberries.

 Miscellaneous

-• We decided to exclude data from all sources on oils, seeds, and nuts, since these are not a major food group and would have added unnecessary complexity to our analysis.
+was not included.
+This is because we had no way of knowing what the carbon cost of such items would be or where they would fit in with the other food groups that were specified. - We decided to exclude data from all sources on oils, seeds, and nuts, since these are not a major food group and would have added unnecessary complexity to our analysis.

-• There were a few food items which were not listed in the Impex data but which had non-zero production.
-After excluding "nes" items and nuts and oils, this list included: blueberries, mixed grain, hops, lupins, green maize, and sugar beet.
+items and nuts and oils, this list included: blueberries, mixed grain, hops, lupins, green maize, and sugar beet.
 These items were exluded since it was safer to not include them rather than to assume they had zero imports and exports.

 The following list is the detailed set of assumptions made when handling the emssions data.

-• The emissions categories available were less comprehensive than the FAO/Impex categories.
+- The emissions categories available were less comprehensive than the FAO/Impex categories.
 The items lacking emissions values were estimated using the closest available emissions category.
 For a full list, please see the last 15 lines of this file in the data folder.

-• Clune, Crossin and Verghese’s 2017 review collates carbon emissions data from ~1700 studies worldwide, a summary of which is available in this file.
+- Clune, Crossin and Verghese’s 2017 review collates carbon emissions data from ~1700 studies worldwide, a summary of which is available in this file.
 These studies do not provide an even representation of the different food categories and thus some global emissions estimates are averages of several studies in different countries, while others are the result of a unique study.
 The median values used for estimation of carbon emissions linked to Swiss consumption are recorded in this file.